Best CPUs for RTX 5060 Ti in 2025 – our top picks tried and tested

 In synthetic tests like Geekbench single- and multi-core, the 9600X delivered 3,283 and 14,909 points, while the 7600X managed 2,955 and 13,236 points.
 This means that the former is better at handling multi-threaded workflows with a 65W TDP but has the potential to do even more.

-In gaming, we got 325 FPS in Cyberpunk 2077 at 1080p low setting and 246 FPS in Days Gone, while the 7600X could only manage 295 and 236 FPS.
+In gaming, we got 325 FPS in Cyberpunk 2077 at 1080p low settings and 246 FPS in Days Gone, while the 7600X could only manage 295 and 236 FPS.
 This is a 9.6% and 4.1% performance difference, respectively, and should give you an idea of how capable this processor is at keeping up with high-end GPUs at low resolutions.

 So, paired with the RTX 5060 Ti, it shouldn’t have any issues and should also deliver good output at 2K, providing a good balance.
 Going for this processor will also give you a pocket-friendly entry onto the AM5 platform, on which you can upgrade to any of the other Ryzen 9000 or future processors.